-Lufthansa has more than 10 lounges at its hub in Frankfurt Airport, and this review and photos covers its lounge near gate B24 in Terminal 1 (non-Schengen area), which is close to the Condor boarding gates for the Condor Business Class flight I was about to take to the Seychelles.
+Lufthansa has more than 10 lounges at its hub in Frankfurt Airport.
+This review covers its lounge near gate B24 in Terminal 1 (non-Schengen area), which is close to the Condor boarding gates for the Condor Business Class flight departing to the Seychelles.

 The lounge is located up a spiral staircase, one floor above the terminal’s main concourse.
 Boarding passes are checked by a security point below the staircase.
-The lounge itself is quite large and has the size of a donut: the food stations are placed at the centre of the donut while the seating areas make up the outside of the donut.
-Although the lounge itself has large floor-to-ceiling windows, it does not have a view to speak of, since there is a large corridor between the windows and the tarmac.
-The decor, with its soft and relaxing colours, has a corporate, contemporary look, featuring a combination of designer seats and more comfortable loungers.
-The lounge has been built with the business traveler in mind, since large portions of the space feature tables with power outlets and small work cubicles.
+The lounge itself is quite large and has the size of a donut: the food stations are placed at the center of the donut while the seating areas make up the outside of the donut.
+Although the lounge has large floor-to-ceiling windows, it does not have a view to speak of since there is a large corridor between the windows and the tarmac.
+With its soft and relaxing colors, the decor has a corporate, contemporary look, featuring a combination of designer seats and more comfortable loungers.
+The lounge has been built with the business traveler in mind since large portions of the space feature tables with power outlets and small work cubicles.

 I visited the lounge in the early evening, and the food offerings were quite decent (see pictures).
-The buffet offered plenty of cold and hot items, such as salads, sandwiches, broccoli cream soup and beef stew to name a few.
-In addition, some Lufthansa staffers walked through the lounge with trolleys and handed out small bites (e.g. Wiener schnitzels) to guests, a highly appreciated feature.
-Wine offerings were limited, although there was not shortage of other alcoholic drinks, including German beers.
+The buffet offered plenty of cold and hot items, such as salads, sandwiches, broccoli cream soup, and beef stew, to name a few.
+In addition, some Lufthansa staffers walked through the lounge with trolleys and handed out small bites (e.g., Wiener schnitzels) to guests, a highly appreciated feature.
+Wine offerings were limited, although there was no shortage of other alcoholic drinks, including German beers.

-Interestingly, I have also reviewed Lufthansa’s Business Class on the A350 which is the airline you are most likely to take from this lounge.
+Interestingly, we have also reviewed Lufthansa’s Business Class on the A350 which is the airline you are most likely to take from this lounge.